 What is the purpose of the law?

 The Sustainable DC Omnibus Amendment Act of 2014 bans the use of disposable food service ware made of expanded polystyrene, commonly known as foam or StyrofoamTM, and other products that cannot be recycled or composted.
-The ban on foam began on January 1, 2016 and applies to all District businesses and organizations that serve food.
+The banbegan on January 1, 2016 and applies to all District businesses and organizations that serve food.
 The additional recyclable and compostable requirements became effective on January 1, 2017.
 On October 29, 2018, new restrictions on the use of single-use plastic straws and stirrers took effect.
-Starting January 1, 2019, DOEE will be inspecting businesses for compliance and issuing unofficial warnings until July 1, 2019.
-DOEE will then begin issuing official warnings and fines to businesses and organizations still providing single-use plastic straws and stirrers.
+DOEE began issuing official warnings and fines to businesses and organizations still providing single-use plastic straws and stirrers on July 1st, 2019.

-Foam and other small plastic items are easily blown by wind or washed by rain into storm drains and waterbodies such as local rivers and streams.
+Foam and other small plastic items are easily blown by wind or washed by rain into storm drains and waterbodies including local rivers and streams.
 As a result, foam litter is one of the most common types of trash found in the Anacostia River.
 In addition to being unsightly, toxic chemicals stick to the surface of foam particles, and plastic items break down over time into microplastics.
 Birds, fish, and other wildlife may ingest the foam particles and microplastics, causing the polystyrene and other toxins to enter the food chain.
 Once in the food chain, these chemicals may impact human health.

 For answers to frequently asked questions on the District’s food service ware material requirements, go to the attachments section at the bottom of this page.